-If a voter or designee waits until Election Day to pick up or have delivered a vote-by-mail ballot, the Election Day Vote-by-Mail Ballot Delivery Affidavit (DS-DE 136 - English PDF/ Español PDF) must also be completed in which the voter affirms that he or she has as an emergency that keeps the voter from being able to go his or her assigned polling place instead to vote.
+If a voter or designee waits until Election Day to pick up or have delivered a vote-by-mail ballot, the Election Day Vote-by-Mail Ballot Delivery Affidavit (DS-DE 136 - English PDF/ Español PDF) must also be completed.
+The voter must affirm that an emergency exists that keeps the voter from being able to vote at his or her assigned polling place.

 How to Vote a Vote-by-Mail Ballot

-If the voter decides to go to the polls to vote instead, the voter should bring the vote-by-mail ballot (whether it has been marked or not).
-Even if the voter comes to the polls without the vote-by-mail ballot, the voter will still be able to vote a regular ballot if the supervisor of elections' office is able to confirm that it has not received the voter's vote-by-mail ballot.
-However, if it is confirmed that the voter have already voted a vote-by-mail ballot, the voter cannot vote again at the polls.
-If the voter believes or insists that the supervisor of elections' office is wrong about receiving the vote-by-mail ballot or if the supervisor of elections' office cannot confirm that the voter has already voted an vote-by-mail ballot, the voter is allowed to vote a provisional ballot.
+Instructions are included with the vote-by-mail ballot.
+If the voter decides to go to the polls to vote, the voter should bring the vote-by-mail ballot (marked or not).
+The vote-by-mail ballot will be canceled and the voter can vote a regular ballot at the polls.
+If the voter comes to the polls without the vote-by-mail ballot, the voter can vote a regular ballot if the supervisor of elections' office can confirm that it has not received the voter's vote-by-mail ballot.
+If it is confirmed that the supervisor of elections office has already received the voted vote-by-mail ballot or it cannot be determined, the voter cannot vote a regular ballot at the polls.
+However, if a voter believes that he or she has not already voted, he or she shall be allowed to vote a provisional ballot.

 How to Correct a Missing or Mismatched Signature on Your Vote-by-Mail Ballot

-If you forgot to sign your vote-by-mail ballot certificate when you returned your ballot, or you get information that your signature on the certificate did not match your registration record, you have the opportunity to correct the situation.
-You will have to complete and return a “Vote-by-Mail Ballot Cure” Affidavit, Form DS-DE 139 (English PDF / Español PDF) and a copy of identification.
-The deadline to submit the form and the ID is no later than 5 p.m. on the day before an election.
-Failure to follow the instructions carefully may cause your ballot not to count.
+A Supervisor of Elections is required to notify a voter as soon as it is practical if a voter's signature is missing or does not match the one on record.
+Once a voter learns about the missing or mismatched signature, the voter may complete and return a “Vote-by-Mail Ballot Cure” Affidavit (Form DS-DE 139 (English PDF / Español PDF) with a copy of identification.
+The documentation can be returned by mail, email, fax ,or in person.
+The deadline to submit the form and the ID is no later than 5 p.m. (local time) on the 2nd day after an election.
+Failure to follow the instructions may cause the ballot not to be counted.

 How to Track Your Vote-by-Mail Ballot Request and Returned Ballot